HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

   sql_file="audio_track_usage.sql"
 )
 }}

+Similar to the results of the `<audio>` survey, the `<track>` element was included with a corresponding `<video>` element less than 1% of the time—0.5% for desktop sites, and 0.6% for mobile sites.
+In actual numbers, only 2,836 desktop sites out of 6.3 million included a `<track>` element where a `<video>` element was present.
+Only 2,502 mobile sites out of 7.5 million made their videos accessible by including a corresponding `<track>` element with content loaded via the `<video>` element.

 Much like the `<audio>` element, this figure may not account for video content loaded by a third party `<iframe>`, such as an embedded YouTube video.
 It should also be noted that most popular third party audio and video embedding services include the ability to add synchronized text equivalents.